grant funding

 Final proposal question:

-Every funded proposal must have at (at least one) community partner, a partner from Rutgers-Camden, and a partner from Rowan.
+Every funded proposal must have at least one of each: a community partner, a Rutgers-Camden partner, or a Rowan partner.
 Who is your collaborative team?

 Instructions: